burt202/lite-uploader/docs/examples.md

       });
     </script>

-### Image Preview
+### Previewing Images

-Use the before event to get a hold of the files to be uploaded, and display them on screen as a preview
+Use the before event to get a hold of the images to be uploaded, and display them on screen as a preview

     <input type="file" name="fileUpload[]" class="fileUpload" multiple />
     <div class="preview"></div>